 The boy in the hat stood up.
 His furious blue eyes turned to Danny who was still standing at the edge of the shore.
 "What the hell, Fenton!?" he cried, pulling the stunned teen away from the edge.
 "You said we'd all be ok!"

 Valerie grabbed Danny's hand and pulled him away from the angry jock.
-"SHUT UP!
-It's not his fault- things like this just happen!"
+"Shut up!
+It's not his fault- things like this just happen!" she defended the small, blue-eyed boy.

 "He let someone get killed!
 How the fuck can you defend this little shit?"